 The Dispute Resolution Center welcomes teens to volunteer as mediators in the Parent Youth Mediation program.
-We are looking for teens, 14–18, who are:
+We are looking for teens, 14–18, who:

 - Have the ability to problem solve

-- Able to consider other person’s point of view
+- Are able to consider other people’s point of view